Bjerkandera adusta

-Bjerkandera adusta, commonly known as the smoky polypore or smoky bracket, is a species of fungus in the family Meruliaceae.
+Bjerkandera adusta, commonly known as the smoky polypore or smoky bracket, is a species of fungus in the family Phanerochaetaceae.
 It is a plant pathogen that causes white rot in live trees, but most commonly appears on dead wood.

+Taxonomy

-It was first described scientifically as Boletus adustus by Carl Ludwig Willdenow in 1787.
+The species was first described scientifically as Boletus adustus by Carl Ludwig Willdenow in 1787.
 The genome sequence of Bjerkandera adusta was reported in 2013.
-The species is inedible.

 Description

 The fungus grows in shelflike fruit bodies which often overlap.
-The caps are tomentose to hairy and buff in colour.
+The caps are up to 7 cm wide and 6 mm thick, tomentose to hairy, and buff in colour.